opencaesar/oml-tutorials/docs/tutorial-1.md

     <img src="assets/img/Tutorial1-All-Three-SPARQL-Queries.png" width="100%"/>

 1. Before we can run the queries, we need to have a triple store (database) server running.
-To do that, click on the [=Gradle Task view=] and navigat to the task `Tutorial1/oml/startFuseki`.
+To do that, click on the [=Gradle Task view=] and navigate to the task `tutorial1/oml/startFuseki`.
 Double click the task and wait for it to finish running in the [=Gradle Executions view=].

->A *Fuseki* server should now be running locally on your machine.
+Note: A *Fuseki* server should now be running locally on your machine.

-10. In the [=Gradle Task view=], navigate to the task `Tutorial1/oml/owlQuery` and double click to run it and wait for it to finish running in the [=Gradle Executions view=].
-This task first loads the description bundle to the Fuseki server, then runs all the queries from the `sparql` folder on it.
+10. In the [=Gradle Task view=], navigate to the task `tutorial1/oml/owlQuery` and double click to run it and wait for it to finish running in the [=Gradle Executions view=].
+This task first loads the description bundle to the Fuseki server, then runs on it all the queries from the `sparql` folder.

-1. The results of running the queries are stored in JSON files in the `build/results` folder in the [=Model Explorer view=].
-To see them, first right-click on the `tutorial1` project and choose the Refresh action.
-This will make the `build/results` folder show up.
+1. In the [=Model Explorer view=], right click on the `tutorial1` project and choose *Refresh*.
+Then, navigate to folder `build/results` to see the JSON files resulting from running the queries.
+Each one is named after one query.

    <video width="100%" style="border:1px groove black;" controls>
      <source src="assets/mov/Tutorial1-Show-Query-Results.mov"/>